cloudinary-community/netlify-plugin-cloudinary/README.md

 The Cloudinary plugin hooks into your Netlify build process and sets up images for optimization and delivery.
 First, the plugin replaces all your on-page, post-compilation images with a Cloudinary-sourced URL, greatly accelerating your initial page load.
 Next, for comprehensive coverage, Cloudinary redirects assets requested from your images directory to a Cloudinary URL with the default fetch feature or the upload delivery type.

-tl;dr automatically serve smaller images in modern formats
+tl;dr automatically serves smaller images in modern formats

 **This plugin is not officially supported by Cloudinary.**